Community Health Workers

 After a traumatic SCI, social support is critically important.
 Trauma can leave lasting marks on a person’s mind, heart and body that can result in an inability to trust easily.
 A CHW is a peer who has similar lived-experienced of spinal cord injury trauma and can offer emotional support in the form of empathy, empowerment, trust, and care.

-A community health worker also helps a person learn to direct their care, adopt positive coping mechanisms and health-promoting behaviors, skills, and habits that will help them thrive.
+A community health worker also helps a person learn to direct their own care, adopt positive coping mechanisms and health-promoting behaviors, skills, and habits that will help them thrive.
 A CHW provides a warm introduction to the Oregon SCI community where new friendships support recreation, education, employment, stable housing, and peer connections.
 Additionally, as a liaison and link to the healthcare system and other community organizations CHWs can offer tangible aid to resources and services.

 Newly injured people who are supported by CHWs and the OSCI community are more likely to avoid serious secondary health conditions that can lead to rehospitalization.
 This level of personal advocacy accelerates their transition through the tumultuous first year toward being independent and developing a positive health trajectory that allows them to maintain a high quality of life.

 Who are OSCI community health workers?